 Criminal record checks can also be helpful in preventing unwanted scenarios, though in certain cases, this should not restrict an instructor from employment.
 Finally, the opportunity to review a demonstration performed by a potential instructor is typically indicative of whether he or she is a good fit for your organization.

 By conducting a search, you may find skilled private instructors seeking additional work.
 Private instructors may create a higher risk for public organizations due to the uncertainty of their credentials; however, you can lessen this risk by hiring a reputable instructor, who has garnered the support of other members in the community.
 Consulting with someone who is fluent in martial arts or teaching to get a second opinion can also help ensure the instructor is a good fit.

 Getting Help from Local Martial Arts Businesses

 If you’re not a martial arts school, it can be challenging to source reliable instructors.
 The martial arts instructor labor market is unlike most other industries, because most schools promote from within.

 If you’re a studio or organization looking to add martial arts classes, you may encounter a lack of freelance instructors in your area.
 Established martial arts businesses may be able to help fill this void.
 Schools may be interested in creating a satellite program as a means of testing their own expansion potential, or they may want to give junior instructors an opportunity to accumulate more teaching experience.

 Being a Gracious Host

-Many parks and recreation class instructors are not in-house staff, meaning that their time spent at your organization may be limited only to their classes.
+Many martial arts class instructors are not in-house staff, meaning that their time spent at your organization may be limited only to their classes.
 While organizational culture will play less of a role for these contract-based instructors, it’s still important to provide them with a positive work environment.
 Being accommodating to a reasonable degree will enable them to teach for your organization for years to come.